guillain/WebScraping/README.md

 * -D / --dir: output directory for the CSV files
 * -s / --sfile : output file for the timeserial record
 * -r / --rfile : output file for the realtime record
+* -p / --plot : to deactivate the graph generation

 Using the indexes for the parameters